Super-Ultra-Wide Dual Display Package (updated June 2020)

 - Windows 10

-- Supports one, two, three, or four displays
+- Supports as many as four displays

 - XForcePC, the PC system used by Austin, the creator of X-Plane.